jenkinsci/chef-identity-plugin/README.md

 # Chef Identity Jenkins Plugin

-Allows you to use the Jenkins admin to define a client pem key and contents of a knife.rb file and save it as an Identity for communicating with a Chef Server.
+Allows you to use the Jenkins admin to define a user.pem key and contents of a knife.rb file and save it as an Identity for communicating with a Chef Server.
 Then in any build job, exposes a checkbox to use a Chef Identity.
-If checked, select an Identity and a `.chef` folder will be created in the workspace with the pem key and knife.rb files, allowing knife (or possibly other) commands to execute against a Chef server and have the auth credentials needed to execute those commands.
+If checked, select an Identity and a `.chef` folder will be created in the workspace with the user.pem key and knife.rb files, allowing knife (or possibly other) commands to execute against a Chef server and have the auth credentials needed to execute those commands.

 This DOES NOT install a Chef client on your Jenkins server, that needs to be done separately.